tarantool/doc/doc/1.10/book/box/box_index.rst

             replaced by :samp:`box.space.{space-name}.index.{index-name}:get(...)`.
             That is, ``get`` can be used as a convenient shorthand to get the first tuple in the tuple set that would be returned by ``select``.
-However, if there is more than one tuple in the tuple set, then ``get`` returns an error.
+However, if there is more than one tuple in the tuple set, then ``get`` throws an error.